ragaeeb/ketab-online-sdk/README.md

 SDK to access the public APIs exposed by [ketabonline.com](https://ketabonline.com).
 The library provides helpers to download raw book data, inspect authors and categories, retrieve table of contents, and search for titles without having to reverse engineer the HTTP endpoints yourself.

-**🚀 [Try the Live Demo](https://ketabonline.surge.sh/)** — Preview book content and test markdown converters directly in your browser.
+**🚀 [Try the Live Demo](https://demo.ketabonline.workers.dev/)** — Browse categories, books, and authors with search and pagination.
+Built with TanStack Start and deployed to Cloudflare Pages.
+See [`demo/README.md`](./demo/README.md) for details.

 **Browser-compatible**: The main entry point uses the Fetch API and works in browsers, Node.js 18+, Deno, and other modern JavaScript runtimes.
 Node.js-specific features (like `downloadBook`) are available via a separate import path.